Transipedia/kmerexplor/README.md

 __Warning__ : `config.yaml` file must refer to the same categories than tags file, otherwise KmerExploR does not display results (`Histone` in the example).

-**Notice** : the description of a set of tags can can be displayed on the main home page by creating a markdown file with the same name, but suffixed with ``.md`` (eg: my-tags.tsv -> my-tags.md).
+**Notice** : the description of a set of tags can be displayed on the main home page by creating a markdown file with the same name, but suffixed with ``.md`` (eg: my-tags.tsv -> my-tags.md).

 ### -C/--config config.yaml